-I remember the humiliation … a million tiny needles stinging my leather brown hands and feet as if it were happening this instant, while everyone, including the coach, looked down and laughed at me, the “spic”.
-I wanted to crawl under a rock and die.
+I remember the humiliation … a million tiny needles stinging my leather brown hands and feet as if it were happening this instant.
+In my mind, it seemed that everyone was laughing at me, and all I wanted was to crawl under a rock and die.
 The funny thing is, at the time I didn’t even know what it meant.
 “Spic?
 What’s a spic?”
 It wasn’t until one of the friends that was sitting beside me leaned in closely, as if to shelter me from the trauma that I didn’t even realize I was experiencing, and asked if I was okay.
 “Why wouldn’t I be okay?”
 I asked.
 “Well, a spic is a mexican person, or wetback.
 She was making fun of you for being so dark.”

 I don’t remember how I finally made it from the gym floor to the bathroom, but do remember staring into the mirror and crying.
-It was on that day, at the tender age of 10 that I began to despise myself and the skin I lived in, and though I did manage to have a handful of truly good friends until graduating high school in 1987 (many of whom after almost 40 years are with me still today), that moment bruised me for decades come.
+It was on that day that I began to despise myself and the skin I lived in, and though I did manage to have a handful of truly good friends until graduating high school in 1987 (many of whom after almost 40 years are with me still today), that moment bruised me for decades come.

 Thank God for my family back then.
 At home, I was “safe” with a roof over my head, and, above all loved, with Mom never more than a heartbeat away.
 Looking back, I can’t remember a moment that she missed.
 Not one single lunch, class party, field trip or game, and never a “latched door” for us to come home to.
 From what I could see at that point in my life and for many years to come, my mother would have torn out her own beating heart for the sake of those that she loved despite her outwardly gentle appearance.